pleclech/shadowfs/README.md

 # Restore a file to a previous version (if needed)
 shadowfs version restore --mount-point /mnt/overlay --file file1.txt <commit-hash>

-# Or restore entire workspace to a previous state
+# Or restore entire workspace to a previous state (--workspace flag is optional)
+shadowfs version restore --mount-point /mnt/overlay --workspace <commit-hash>
+# Or simply (workspace is the default):
 shadowfs version restore --mount-point /mnt/overlay <commit-hash>

 # Create a manual checkpoint before major changes